Explore all the solutions you can create with Paperform: surveys, quizzes, tests, payment forms, scheduling forms, and a whole lot more.

 Whether you segment your customers by purchasing habits, sporting preferences, age, location, or any other metric, organizing your audience can help streamline your marketing efforts.

-If you want to deliver relevant content to your audience, you need effective templates with eye-catching design for your emails.
+If you want to deliver relevant content to your audience, you need effective templates with eye-catching design for your emails, or else you can use an email template builder for guidance.
 Here are a few design elements to keep in mind:

 You can experiment with these email elements to determine which combination works best for you.
 Luckily, the majority of email marketing software tools support A/B testing features, which allows you to test a couple different designs and see which is the most effective from a marketing standpoint.
 That way, you can be sure your design is working for you and your brand.